Climate Action

 Together, these tools aim to drive effective climate action across all levels.

-The Climate Action Dashboard
+Taking Climate Action: The Climate Action Navigator

-The Climate Action Dashboard delivers climate action indicators tailored to specific cities.
+The Climate Action Navigator delivers climate action indicators tailored to specific cities.
 Using a framework of high-resolution spatial indicators, it provides actionable insights through data, maps, and reports co-developed with our partners.
 The dashboard integrates multiple data sources, including OpenStreetMap (OSM), openrouteservice (ORS), satellite imagery, and scientific research, ensuring comprehensive and reliable insights for decision-makers.

 berlin hex deco image